 You should know that my style as a therapist is generally collaborative and direct rather than neutral.
 This doesn't mean I will push my views on you or try to make decisions for you.
 In fact, I'm a strong believer in the idea that what works for one person won't necessarily work for another person and that a person generally knows what is best for him- or herself, even if he or she isn't aware of it at the time.
 It's my job to help you explore and make decisions within this discovery and change process.
 I also want you to know that I view therapy as a partnership between us.
 Psychotherapy is not like visiting a medical doctor.
 It requires a very active effort on your part both during and between our sessions.
 This means that for therapy to be successful you have to be open to discussing important experiences, thoughts, behaviors, and feelings you have as well as practicing new skills and working towards goals between our sessions.
 Change will sometimes be easy and quick, but more often it will be slow and frustrating and you'll have to keep working on the things we talk about in session.
 The good news is that you can learn new, more effective, ways of looking at and responding to the problems you are dealing with.

 My general approach to therapy involves helping a person identify the symptoms, patterns, problems, or areas in their life that are causing them distress or that they are dissatisfied with and working together to develop a plan of action for how to best address these issues, all the while keeping in mind the person’s unique life goals and approach to life.
-The most central ideas in my work are: (1) change is possible; (2) getting “unstuck” typically involves changing how we think and behave in response to past or current events in our lives; (3) feelings are a natural and normal part of the human experience that provide us with important information and require our undivided attention at times; and (4) people can learn skills that help them to be more effective in coping with stress, responding to life’s inevitable hurdles, and obtaining desired outcomes.
+The most central ideas in my work are: (1) change is possible; (2) prior difficult experiences (memories) are often the source of current difficulties and thus may need to be revisited; (3) getting “unstuck” often involves examining and/or changing how we think and behave in response to past or current events in our lives; (4) feelings are a natural and normal part of the human experience that provide us with important information and require our undivided attention at times; and (5) people can learn skills that help them to be more effective in coping with stress, responding to life’s inevitable hurdles, and obtaining desired outcomes.

 I use a variety of techniques to help my clients meet their goals, and I tailor my treatment approach to suit the needs of my clients.
 I also emphasize treatment methods that are supported by the latest research findings, as appropriate.
 While the specific techniques I use in therapy vary with the needs of my client, I primarily use a combination of cognitive-behavioral, EMDR, and interpersonal therapeutic interventions.
 I’ve summarized these below to give you a better sense of what this means in case you're interested.
-I might also at times suggest an equine-assisted psychotherapy session(s) (more on this approach below too).
+I might also at times suggest an equine-assisted psychotherapy session(s) with one of the other psychologists at the Ranch (more on this approach below too).
 Some people opt not to include this as a part of their therapy experience while others decide to take full advantage of what the horses have to offer them in reaching their treatment goals.
 As the client, it’s your choice.

 Cognitive Behavioral Therapy